QuickLogic-Corp/qorc-sdk/qf_apps/qf_bootloader/flashing-loading-changes.rst

 Phase 2
 ~~~~~~~

-Here we will introduce the major changes to support multiple scenarios of usage (and the --mode)
+Here we will introduce the major changes to support multiple scenarios of usage (and the --mode), including M4App + (independent)AppFPGA, M4App only, AppFPGA only, and others in the future.

 The Flash Memory Map changes will also be brought in.